 While Louis Vuitton bags don’t have proper a serial number, the code you will find is the date code.
 Bags made before the early 1980’s didn’t have a date code, but almost every bag you’ll find in circulation today should have this code printed somewhere on the bag.

-It’s not always easy to find!
+It’s not always easy to find the date code on the pre-microchipped bags.
 But this selection of numbers and letters will give you an insight into when and where the bag was made.

-A more recent style of date stamp will consist of two letters at the beginning, indicating where it was made, followed by four numbers that show the approximate date the bag was made.
+A more recent style of the Louis Vuitton date codes will consist of two letters at the beginning, indicating where it was made, followed by four numbers that show the approximate date the bag was made.
 Here are some examples:

 AA-1039 would indicate that the bag was made in France on the 13th week of 2009.